Density

 Default remappings

-• density AS y: By default the density layer will display the computed density along the y-axis.
+• density AS <secondary axis>: By default the density layer will display the computed density along the secondary axis.

 Examples